efoster9/Hood-Words/README.md

 # Hood Words
-A fun app I built to inform those who don't know of the certain words.
+An app I built to inform those who don't know of the certain words.
 Enjoy!